 - To minimize the time that ground beef is left unrefrigerated, buy it last and head home directly from the store.

-- Choose a package that’s cold to the touch and in good condition, without holes or scratches.
+- Choose a cold package to the touch and in good condition, without holes or scratches.

 - Check the color and expiration date of the meat.

-- Refrigerate or freeze it as soon as you get home or within 2 hours of purchase.
+- Refrigerate or freeze it when you get home or within 2 hours of purchase.
 Make sure the fridge temperature is below 40°F (4°C).

 - Keep it in a bag on the lowest shelf to prevent its juices from leaking.